The town that will seduce you

 La Seu or Santa María de Palma Cathedral

 Towering in front of the sea, Palma Cathedral is very famous for its impressive Levantine Gothic architecture and for having one of the largest Gothic rose windows in the world.
-Its vault is 44 meters high and is the second tallest cathedral of its style in Europe.
+Its vault is 44 metres high and is the second tallest cathedral of its style in Europe.

 Found in Parc de la Mar, its beauty is worthwhile contemplating for two reasons, the beauty of the building and its surroundings.

 Called by many ‘the cathedral of light’, you will understand why the name once you enter the building.
 Its 61 windows allow a powerful beam of natural light to come in through the central rose window in the mornings, creating an amazing vision.

 Located near the Bay of Palma, it is the only cathedral in the world that projects its reflection upon the sea.